GandhiCloudLab/waiops350-generic-webhook-blog/readme.md

 #### 2.2.
 Run the install script

-Goto the `files` folder and Run the install script as like below.
+Go to the `files` folder and Run the install script as like below.

 ```
 cd files
 sh 10-install.sh
 ```

-- It would take around 5 minutes to complete the istallation.
+- It would take couple of minutes to complete the installation.
 - The same script can be run again and again if the install stopped for any reason.

 #### 2.3.
 Output